 The iPhone 4 represents the biggest hardware overhaul Apple's done since the original iPhone.
 Not only has Apple made the case thinner and the back of the phone flat, but it has also replaced the processor with a new one of its own design, swapped out the screen for one with twice the resolution, doubled the amount of system memory, added a forward-facing camera, and improved the camera on the back with higher resolution and an LED flash.

 And, thanks to an update to the iOS software on which the iPhone runs, it has a bunch of new tricks.
 Users can view all their e-mail in a new universal inbox.
 They can group apps into folders, a feature I found particularly useful because it allowed me to reduce the number of home screens on my device from about 11 to four.
+And they can finally run third-party programs such as Pandora in the background while they do other things, such as surf the Web or look up restaurant reviews on Yelp, something I've long wanted to be able to do on an iPhone.

 In short, if specs and features are something you obsess over, this ain't even close to last year's model.